ea520/object-detection/README.md

 ### If you have a couple Gb storage:
 Download [this rosbag file](https://drive.google.com/drive/u/1/folders/1Y2u8pNS8XX3paCsEkHHC_YGhx59B44ql) and save it.
-This is a 1 minute recording of the sensor streams
+This is a 1-minute recording of the sensor streams

 ```bash
 rosbag decompress recording.bag